skywhisperz/VideoCompressionTool/README.md

 5.- Click on "New", and type in the place where FFMPEG's binaries are stored.
 Then, click OK.<br><br>
 <img width="541" height="512" alt="image" src="https://github.com/user-attachments/assets/313eac97-bd4c-4d0c-9101-3f5eb2904458" /><br>
 (Tip: the official FFMPEG downloads place their binaries under a folder named Bin in the downloaded folder.
-For example, C:\Users\me\Downloads\ffmpeg\Bin.
+For example, `C:\Users\me\Downloads\ffmpeg\Bin`.
 I recommend placing this in a more general place, like in the program files folder.)

 Afterwards, just close and reopen any terminal instances and run the script.
 If you followed the steps correctly, it should work properly now.